 Mangos are jam-packed with several anti-aging nutrients that can help slow the signs of aging to keep you looking youthful for as long as possible.

 Your immune system is your body’s first line of defense against unwanted invaders and has everything to do with keeping you healthy and feeling your best.
-Squeezing in about 76 percent of the vitamin C you need for an entire day, mangos can help support a healthy immune system to ward off illness and infection.
+Squeezing in plenty of vitamin C, mangos can help support a healthy immune system to ward off illness and infection.

 A study in the Annals of Nutrition & Metabolism actually found that getting enough vitamin C in your diet could help reduce the duration and severity of respiratory infections like the common cold, plus decrease the incidence of other conditions, such as malaria, pneumonia and diarrhea infections.